Modeling a Pin-Cell¶

 openmc.region.Intersection

 Pay attention here -- the object that was returned is NOT a surface.
 It is actually the intersection of four surface half-spaces, just like we created manually before.
-Thus, we don't need to apply the unary operator (-box
+Thus, we don't need to apply the unary operator (-box).
+Instead, we can directly combine it with +clad_or.

 water_region = box & +clad_outer_radius